ddella/OpenSSL/Certificate Chain of trust/README.md

 ```shell
 openssl dgst -sha256 -binary -out sig_calculated.bin cert_body.bin
 ```
 The output is the binary representation of the `sha256` of the certificate.
+We just calculated our own hash from the certificate received from the server.

 ### Lets compare the files
 Lets compare the file `sig_decrypted.bin` and `sig_calculated.bin`.
 If they match, issuer signed the end-user certificate.
 They should both represent the binary value of the hash signature of the end-user certificate.